 Read about finding the right voice-over talent for your video from voice-over artist, Laura Schreiber.

 Don’t forget about music and sound effects either.
 Just like in the movies, sound can add mood and atmosphere to your animated microlearning videos.
-GoAnimate offers royalty-free music and sound effect to accompany any narrative.
-You can also purchase and upload specialized music and effects into GoAnimate to create an even richer viewing experience.
+Vyond offers royalty-free music and sound effect to accompany any narrative.
+You can also purchase and upload specialized music and effects into Vyond to create an even richer viewing experience.

 One of the best parts about creating animated videos is the low barrier to entry.
-Sure, you’ll hone your style and perfect your execution as you gain more experience, but even a newbie can create effective animated microlearning videos in GoAnimate.
+Sure, you’ll hone your style and perfect your execution as you gain more experience, but even a newbie can create effective animated microlearning videos in Vyond.
 Try it out with our 14 day free trial.
-For guidance once you’ve started, attend one of our weekly webinars.
-If you’re already using GoAnimate, and looking to take things to the next level, watch one of our more advanced on-demand webinars.
+For guidance, once you’ve started, attend one of our weekly webinars.
+If you’re already using Vyond, and looking to take things to the next level, watch one of our more advanced on-demand webinars.

 Once you have a plan in place, the next step is to actually create your video.
 Many organizations turn to animation to create multiple or one-off videos.
 Animation is a rich, engaging, and cost-effective medium that offers all the benefits of traditional video — with far fewer resource requirements.